-At fiscal year ended June 30, 2020, the School District had \$41.6 million invested in capital assets, net of accumulated depreciation, all in governmental activities.
-In 2020, various renovation/construction projects at Metter High School were completed and added to the buildings and building improvements and land improvements categories.
+At fiscal year ended June 30, 2021, the School District had \$40.5 million invested in capital assets, net of accumulated depreciation, all in the governmental activities.
 Table 4 reflects a summary of these balances net of accumulated depreciation, as compared to the prior fiscal year.
-The School District's capital assets, net of accumulated depreciation, totaling \$41.6 million are comprised of buildings and building improvements (90.2%), land and land improvements (7.0%), and equipment (2.8%).
+The School District's capital assets, net of accumulated depreciation, totaling \$40.5 million are comprised of buildings and building improvements (90.4%), land and land improvements (6.6%), and equipment (3.0%).
 Additional information about the School District's capital assets can be found in the Notes to the Basic Financial Statements.